 Allocate Enough Time for Your Ring Road trip

 How long should you spend driving the Ring Road?
 It depends.
 The Ring Road or “Route 1” is 1,332 kilometers, so technically you could do it in less than 16 hours and never stop – but what’s the point of that?
-We did our Iceland ring road trip clockwise in 10 days.
-We felt that it was the perfect amount of time to see all of the main sites.
+We made our Iceland ring road trip clockwise in 10 days.
+We felt it was the perfect amount of time to see all the main sites.

 Sure, we missed some things, but we never felt too rushed or that we hung around for too long in a place.
 In an ideal world, I would suggest 7-10 days to drive the Ring Road, but we met people doing it in 3-5, which just sounds exhausting.